fstrafforello/AssemblyFlappyBird/README.md

 Instructions:
 Click 'f' to fly with the bird at the back.
-Click 'j' to fly with the bird at the back.
+Click 'j' to fly with the bird at the front.